shadow-robot/sr-build-tools/README.md

 Structure
 ---------

 * [ansible](ansible/README.md) - Ansible roles and playbooks.
-Go there if you want to setup a new machine running Shadow software quickly.
+Go there if you want to setup a new machine running Shadow software quickly or setup automatic build.
 * [bin](bin/README.md) - Small executables and scripts.
 Includes older, bash script based ROS installers being replaced by ansible.
 Scripts for working with ROS and Jenkins.
 Also a script to sync between github issues and Trello.
 * [config](config/README.md) - Config files (**not** ansible or vagrant).
 Just an example of the trello sync config for now.
 * [data](data/README.md) - Rosinstall files for Shadow projects.